SansGuidon/bookmarks/README.md

 * [Dr. Jeremy Dean](https://www.spring.org.uk/2008/11/getting-big-projects-done-balancing.php) - (2008) Getting Big Projects Done: Balancing Task-Focus with Goal-Focus | keep the ultimate goal in mind, focus to succeeding on the individual task, ...
 * [Dr. Jeremy Dean](https://www.spring.org.uk/2011/01/how-to-commit-to-a-goal.php) - (2011) How to Commit to a Goal | Reality check (Indulge, Dwell, Contrast)
 > People have a natural tendency to avoid decisions, preferring to stay in a fantasy land where the chance of failure is zero.
 * [Dr. Jeremy Dean](https://www.spring.org.uk/2011/09/how-to-avoid-being-distracted-from-your-goals.php) - (2011) How to Avoid Being Distracted From Your Goals | Specific plans free the mind
 > Making plans helps free up mental space for whatever we are doing right now, allowing us to be more efficient in the long term.
 * [Dr. Jeremy Dean](https://www.spring.org.uk/2009/01/how-to-avoid-procrastination-think.php) - (2009) How to Avoid Procrastination: Think Concrete | focus on task's details and use self-imposed deadlines.
 While working on it : keep the ultimate, abstract goal in mind.
 When it's hard, stay focused on details, when it get easier : choose a more abstract, goal focus
 * [Positive Psychology Program](https://positivepsychologyprogram.com/dacher-keltner-emotions-in-a-meaningful-life/) - (2016) Dacher Keltner: Emotions in a Meaningful Life
 * [Dacher Keltner](https://www.fs.blog/2018/03/dacher-keltner-power/) - [Podcast] Survival of the Kindest: Dacher Keltner Reveals the New Rules of Power | how to feel good with simple tricks + learn about high jen behaviors + empathy and positive influences
 * [Evan Selinger](https://medium.com/s/when-robots-rule-the-world/this-robot-knows-how-to-trick-you-272c88779151) - (2018) This Robot Knows How to Trick You | Humans Are Flawed and Easy to Trick
 * [Farnam Street](https://www.fs.blog/2012/07/how-to-win-friends-and-influence-people/) - (2012) The Best Summary of Dale Carnegie's How to Win Friends and Influence People
 * [Ben Northrop](http://www.bennorthrop.com/Essays/2018/the-reality-of-reuse.php) - (2018) The Reality of Reuse | we're hard-wired to want to make decisions quickly and we take too many shortcuts
+* [Wikipedia](https://en.wikipedia.org/wiki/Hype_cycle) - Hype Cycle : a branded graphical presentation developer by Gartner, for representing the maturity, adoption and social application of specific technologies

 # Robots
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)